 Our General Meeting presenter was James “Joel” Knapper.
 During the presentation, we learned about updates to the mission, the Artemis Program’s new timeline, and about the astronauts chosen for the upcoming second mission.
 A dedicated and active NASA Solar System Ambassador for the past twelve years, James “Joel” Knapper has been hooked on NASA and space exploration since grade school.
 Joel earned a Bachelor’s of Science degree in English Education from Southern Illinois University in Carbondale.
 Joel is an officer of his local amateur astronomy group, the Kankakee Area Stargazers, where he presents monthly updates on NASA programs.
 He has presented more than one hundred NASA events in the Chicago area.

-February ’25 – Rick’s Picks
+May ’25 — Rick’s Picks

-Transient Events That Can Give Us a Good Enough Reason to Get Outside and Do a Little ObservingAll month: the solar system overwhelmingly favors evening observers again this month, but very early risers can still spend quality time with Mars, and both Saturn and...
+Transient Events That Can Give Us a Good Enough Reason to Get Outside and Do a Little ObservingAll month: the solar system balances morning and evening targets this month as Mercury, Venus, Saturn, and Neptune move into the predawn sky, while Mars, Jupiter, and Uranus...